Prunus fremontii

 Prunus fremontii is a North American species of plants in the rose family, known by the common name desert apricot.
-It takes its scientific name from John C. Frémont.
-It is found in northern and western Baja California especially, mostly Pacific and western, and the adjacent area of southern California.
-It also occurs in northern Baja California Sur.

 Description

 Prunus fremontii is a deciduous shrub or small tree reaching up to 5 m in height.
 The flowers are white or pink, blooming about the same time as the leaves unfurl in the spring.
 The fruits are yellow and egg-shaped.